OpenEye Cadence Molecular Sciences Outstanding Junior Faculty Award in Computational Chemistry

 2) fill out the application form (CLICK HERE), which also explains how to submit a single pdf document containing: a title, authors and extended abstract of the work (no more than 2 pages), a complete CV (including your ACS member number and confirmation that you are a member of the ACS COMP division) and the signed letter of departmental support.
 Make sure your CV highlights the details of your accomplishments as an independent researcher, including all articles/chapters/works published (using a * for publications in which you are corresponding author), honors and funding obtained, students mentored, contributions/service to the computational chemistry community and so on.
 If you include work not yet accepted (in preparation, or submitted), you must place them in a separate list from your accepted or published works.
 Make sure the judges can easily determine the impact of your independent work as compared to that associated with your prior mentors (clearly note which publications and other products are a result of your independent work).

-Note that the award application for the Fall 2024 meeting is planned for a poster presentation.
+Note that the award application for the Spring 2025 meeting is planned for a poster presentation.
 If you are not selected to receive the award, your abstract will be moved to the general poster session.
 Please contact ACS MAPS by email to withdraw your abstract if you do not want to give a poster in the event that you are not selected for the award.

 For additional information, contact: